You can see your traffic numbers. You can see your conversion rate.

 How to choose the best session recording tool?

-What is session replay software?
+What is the difference between session recording and session replay software?

 Why is session recording important?